FirasBayazed/KMeans-vs-GMM-on-a-Generated-Dataset/README.md

 # KMeans-vs-GMM-on-a-Generated-Dataset
-KMeans vs GMM on a Generated Dataset and evalustion with adjusted_rand_score and scatter plot
+KMeans vs GMM on a Generated Dataset and evaluation with adjusted_rand_score and scatter plot